sharkadi-a/JsonEasyNavigation/README.md

 var nickName = arrayItem["NickName"].GetStringOrDefault(); // "Baba Yaga"
 ```

-Notice the usage of `GetXxxOrDefault` methods, which provides a convinient way to get values from the JsonElement without throwing exceptions.
+Notice the usage of `GetXxxOrDefault` methods, which provides a convenient way to get values from the JsonElement without throwing exceptions.
 There are a lot of other similar useful methods.

 We also can check if the property exist: